-Many of the following rules are necessitated by the fact that the Wissenschaftskolleg is funded by public funds whose use the Rector must justify in accordance with the rules of public administration.
+Many of the following rules are required because the Wissenschaftskolleg is funded by public funds whose use the Rector must justify in accordance with the rules of public administration.
 The Rector concludes an individual agreement with each Fellow before his or her arrival that lays down the agreed specific conditions of the stay.
 This agreement is prepared by the Secretary of the Wissenschaftskolleg, who is available to answer any questions at any time.

-The financial agreement aims to enable the invited Fellows to stay at the Wissenschaftskolleg without reducing their income, based on the principle of “no gain, no loss”.
-Since the Wissenschaftskolleg itself has limited funds, we involve Fellows’ home institutions in the negotiations in advance.
-All Fellows are therefore asked to persuade their home institutions or another institution or foundation to cover their salary entirely or in part.
+The financial agreement aims to enable the invited Fellows to stay at the Wissenschaftskolleg without reducing their income.
+Since the Wissenschaftskolleg itself has limited funds, we involve Fellows’ home institutions in the negotiations in advance: All Fellows are therefore asked to persuade their home institutions or another institution or foundation to cover their salary entirely or in part.

-- Fellows who come to the Wissenschaftskolleg with their full salary or full pension receive an additional stipend of 750 €/month.
+- Fellows who come to the Wissenschaftskolleg with their full salary receive an additional stipend of 750 €/month.
 The same goes for Fellows for whom the Wissenschaftskolleg is required to provide only minor substitution costs (25% of the Fellow’s gross salary, at most).

-- If the home institution can cover only part of the salary (for example, for a sabbatical), the Fellow receives a stipend from the Wissenschaftskolleg to compensate the difference between his or her previous salary and this partial salary; other details of the individual case are also taken into consideration.
+- If the home institution can cover only part of the salary, the Fellow receives a stipend from the Wissenschaftskolleg to compensate the difference between his or her previous salary and this partial salary; other details of the individual case are also taken into consideration.

 - All foreign Fellows are requested to clarify whether their health insurance plan will provide adequate coverage for the period of their stay abroad; EU citizens have Europe-wide health coverage with their European Health Insurance Card (EHIC).
 In cases where health insurance fails to guarantee adequate coverage, the Wissenschaftskolleg can insure Fellows and their accompanying family members through a group policy with EUROPA Health Insurance, AG.